Thumb National Bank & Trust Company

 Banking Excellence since 1895

-From its humble beginnings in 1895 through today and into the future, Thumb National has helped direct the growth and fiscal health of generations of mid-Michigan businesses, families, farmers and other leaders by doing what is needed to help its customers succeed.
-The origins of Thumb National Bank & Trust Company date back to 1895 on the dusty downtown streets of Pigeon.
+From its humble beginnings in 1895, Thumb National continues to help direct the growth and fiscal health of our mid-Michigan businesses, families, farmers and community leaders by doing what is needed to help our customers succeed.
+The origins of Thumb National Bank & Trust Company date back over 100 years ago on the dusty downtown streets of Pigeon.
 Four partners founded the Farmer’s Bank of Frank W. Hubbard as a private bank.

 On August 21, 1906 a second bank was charted as Pigeon State Bank and was located on the corner of Main Street and Michigan Avenue.
 Local customers now had two banking choices, and each bank tried its best to attract more customers through friendly service and honest dealings.
 A mere, two years later, Pigeon State Bank was bought by the Farmer’s Bank and all was renamed Pigeon State Bank.

 In 2009, Paul retired as Chairman and CEO.
-During Paul's banking career, he served as the Chairman of the Michigan Banker's Association and was named Michigan's "Banker of the Year."
+During Paul's banking career, he served as the Chairman of the Michigan Banker's Association and was named Michigan's "Banker of the Year" by the association.

 Upon Paul's retirement, the Board of Directors named long-time Thumb National Bank employee Jay C. Dubey as the bank's new CEO and President.
 Jay began his banking career at Thumb National Bank in 1978 as a teller and loan clerk.
 Prior to being named CEO, Jay held the position of Senior Lender.
 In 2010, Jay was elected Chairman of the Community Bankers of Michigan.

-With the appointment of Jay to President and CEO in 2009, the Board of Directors named David McCormick as Chairman of the Board.
-David has been a board member since 1987 and brings a wealth of knowledge and expertise to that position.
+With the appointment of Jay to President and CEO in 2009, the Board of Directors also named David McCormick Chairman of the Board.
+David has been a Board member since 1987 and brings a wealth of knowledge and expertise to this position.

-Since 1895, Thumb National has led growth and development in the Thumb and mid-Michigan through a dedicated work force and a full range of services for its customers.
+Since 1895, Thumb National has been a leader in the growth and development of the communities in the Thumb and mid-Michigan, all through a dedicated work force and a full range of services for its customers.
 Now under Jay's leadership - with our team of 65 committed employees and over $200 million in assets, we continue to look for opportunities to grow and expand our market share - ever mindful of our roots to offer community-style banking where relationships are built on trust.